FreaKzero/nms-companion/protocol.md

 - [ ] File Selectors => default paths
 - [ ] Error handling Backend -> Frontend
 - [ ] Emptystates for all List Components
+- [x] Remove RAW from Positiontype, not needed anymore (was debug)
+- [ ] Fix Devsave in DeveloperPage

 # Bugs / Subfeatures
 - [ ] Locations -> Edit: Screenshots should be editable

-# Learning Refactor 1 - Backend
+# Learning Refactor 1 - Backend (Proto Done - in Testing)
 ## Goal
 Data from Savegame should be only parsed once - not for each kind (missions, positions, etc) Only 1 API - parses all Data always from the Savefile and uses 1 Store for all Components which need Savedata